How Does Training Differ For Specific Dog Breeds?

 Fundamentals of obedience training:

 Teaching your dog to “sit”: Teaching your dog to “sit” should begin by withholding a treat up to their nose and gradually raising it above their head.
-Their bottom will naturally drop to the ground as their nose pursues the treat.
-When they reach the desired position, say “sit” and give them a treat and some praise.
+Their bottom will naturally drop as their nose pursues the treat.
+When they reach the desired position, say “sit” and give them a treat and praise.

 Teaching “heel”: Start by taking your dog for walks on a loose leash and use a toy or treats to get them to walk alongside you.
-Declare “heel” and give them a treat when they stay in the proper position.
+Declare “heel” and treat them when they stay in the proper position.
 To reinforce the behavior, practice frequently.

 Housebreaking made simple: